burakanlamaz14/DSA210Project/README.md

  4)New movies to watch according to my movie watching patterns

 Plan: First I will collect my data from the letterboxd app and preprocess it in order to work on it properly.
 Later on I will use EDA in order to anlyze my data.
 Finally I will visulalize the data I acquired.
+Hypothesis: Genres I watch most correspond with directors and genres of movies they produce.